compasjs/compas/docs/features/route-invalidations.md

 :::

 The Compas structure also allows for defining route invalidations.
-Route invalidations are a typed and validated way for specifyig which routes data is altered on a successful call of a POST, PUT, PATCH or DELETE route.
+Route invalidations are a typed and validated way for specifying which route data are altered on a successful call of a POST, PUT, PATCH or DELETE route.
 For most generators, like the `router`, `validator` and `apiClient` this is a noop.
 But for caching api clients, like react-query (via the `reactQuery` generator), this